autistic-symposium/backend-and-orchestration-toolkit/README.md

-# Learning Kubernetes
+# Curated Resources on Kubernetes

 ```
-* A Kubernetes cluster consists of **Nodes** (simialr to servers)
+A Kubernetes cluster consists of **Nodes** (similar to servers).

-* Nodes run **Pods**, which are collections of Docker containers.
+Nodes run Pods, which are collections of Docker containers.

 Containers in a Pod share the same network.

-* The Kubernetes object responsible for launching and maintaining the desired number of pods is called a **Deployment**.
+Deployment is a Kubernetes object responsible for launching and maintaining pods.

-* Kubernetes provides objects called a **Service** so thart Pods to communicate with other Pods.
-They are tied to Deployments through Selectors and Labels, and they can be exposed to external clients either by exposing a **NodePort** as a static port on each Kubernetes node or by creating a **LoadBalancer** object/

-* Kubernetes provides the **Secret** object for managing sensitive information such as passwords, API keys, and other credentials.
+Services objects allow pods to communicate with other pods.
 ```

 ## Examples in this repository